How To Start Sole Proprietorship In USA Step By Step 2025 – Fast, Legal & Easy Guide For Freelancers & Entrepreneurs

 - Registered for California sales tax

-She was fully operational within 5 business days.
+She was fully operational in five business days.

 This is how real people succeed when they follow how to start sole proprietorship in USA step by step.